-Huy Van is a research scientist at Burnet Institute working in the Global Health Diagnostics Development Group.
+Huy Van is an APPRISE Research Fellow and a research scientist at Burnet Institute working in the Global Health Diagnostics Development Group.
 His research experience and interests include development of point-of-care diagnostics and use of monoclonal antibodies to improve processing of blood samples for rapid diagnostic tests.

 APPRISE Research Fellowship Project: Cross-species serological reagents